 BOLHER K110 D2 TOOL STEEL

 It is an Austrian steel that is a high carbon and high-chromium steel.
 Particularly due to its strength and durability, K110 has excellent characteristics for a blade steel that is tough.
 Although high in carbon and technically not considered a stainless steel as it falls just under the composition requirement.
 K110 is not easily oxidized or corroded.
-However ideally you will want to keep it dry.
-If not dry in our experience a little oil will go along way.
+However ideally you will want to keep it dry and in our experience a little oil will go along way.

 N690 Bohler Steel is extremely fine grained creating a blade that will retain its sharpness even with a fine edge.
 N690 resists deterioration and corrosion such as rust caused by external elements like humidity, moisture and even salt.
 This a great all around steel that offers edge retention, good stain and corrosion resistance, hardness with added toughness.
 We use it on the Chase.